-Through June 30, 2012, the pre-clinical and clinical costs incurred for development of Serdaxin to date have been approximately \$9,700,000.
-We estimate the Phase IIb trial has approximately \$50,000 of remaining costs that will be paid in the third quarter of 2012.
+Through September 30, 2012, the pre-clinical and clinical costs incurred for development of Serdaxin to date have been approximately \$9,750,000.
+We do not anticipate additional costs for the Phase IIb trial.

 ZoraxelTM (RX-10100)

 Zoraxel is an immediate release formulation of clavulanic acid, the same active ingredient found in our product candidate Serdaxin.
 The Phase IIa proof of concept, completed with positive results, was a randomized, double blind, placebo controlled and dose ranging (5 mg, 10 mg, 15 mg) study of 39 erectile dysfunction patients (ages of 18 to 65) treated with Zoraxel.
 The Phase IIb study is designed to assess Zoraxel's efficacy in approximately 150 male subjects, ages 18 to 70, with ED.
 The double blind, randomized, placebo-controlled, 12-week study will include IIEF as the primary endpoint following treatment with Zoraxel at 25 and 50 mg doses.
 However, given the recently reported results of the Serdaxin Phase IIb clinical trial and that Zoraxel and Serdaxin share a common ingredient, we are currently evaluating how to proceed with the Phase IIb study for Zoraxel.